JLChnToZ/VVMW/README.md

 ### Build Repo Listing
 [build-listing.yml](.github/workflows/build-listing.yml)

 This is a composite action which builds a vpm-compatible [Repo Listing](https://vcc.docs.vrchat.com/vpm/repos) based on the releases you've created.
 In order to find all your releases and combine them into a listing, it checks out [another repository](https://github.com/vrchat-community/package-list-action) which has a [Nuke](https://nuke.build/) project which includes the VPM core lib to have access to its types and methods.
-This project will be expanded to include more functionality in the future - for now, the action just calls its `BuildRepoListing` target, which calls `RebuildHomePage` when it completes.
-If you wanted to make an action that just rebuilds the home page, you could call that directly instead - just copy the existing call and replace the target names.
+This project will be expanded to include more functionality in the future - for now, the action just calls its `BuildRepoListing` target.

 ## Status
 ![GitHub deployments](https://img.shields.io/github/deployments/momo-the-monster/template-package/github-pages?label=Generate%20Listing)